apache/trafficcontrol/docs/source/api/deliveryservices_id_state.rst

 			},
 			"enabled": false
 		},
+		"alerts": [
 			{
-			"level": "warning",
-			"text": "This endpoint and its functionality is deprecated, and will be removed in the future" }}
+				"text": "This endpoint is deprecated, please use GET /jobs with the 'id' parameter instead", "level": "warning"
+			}
+		]}